jenniferisasi/jenniferisasi.github.io/_pages/cv.md

 `Present` *[The Programming Historian en español](https://programminghistorian.org/es/)*.
 Member of the Editorial Team in Spanish, the Technical Team and the Editorial Board.
 Editor and translator of peer-reviewed tutorials on digital tools, techniques, and workflows that facilitate research and teaching. programminghistorian.org/es/

-`2016-2017` *Family Letters and the Hispanic/Latino Heritage Collection*.
+`2016-2017` [Family Letters/Cartas a la familia](https://familyletters.unl.edu) and the *[Hispanic/Latino Heritage Collection](https://mediacommons.unl.edu/luna/servlet/UNL~111~111)*.
 Metadata Curator and Research Assistant.
 Directed by Dr. I. Velázquez and the Center for the Digital Research in the Humanities, University of Nebraska-Lincoln, Lincoln, NE. mediacommons.unl.edu/luna/servlet/UNL~111~111

 `2017` *Modernist Text Digitization Project*.
 Archivist and Metadata Curator.
 Directed by Dr. J.E.
 González, University of Nebraska-Lincoln, Lincoln, NE.